enatsek/Debian-Ubuntu/nginx.md

 }
 ```

-Certbot puts some files on .well-know/acme-challenge/ directory to authenticate the server.
-The lines we added redirects the other requests to the HTTPS site.

-Reload the Nginx daemon and we are (almost) done.
+The added rules:
+- Allow Let's Encrypt challenge files (used for renewal) to be served via HTTP.
+- Redirect all other HTTP requests to HTTPS with a 301 (permanent) redirect.

+Reload Nginx:

 ```
 sudo systemctl reload nginx